 Faster Fault Detection and Isolation

-After the advent of CI, many tools have come up.
+After the advent of Continuous Integration, many tools have come up.
 The tools automate the process and make the task easier and help in keeping track of the program.
-Some of the best available CI tools are
+Some of the best available continuous integration tools are

 CircleCI allows you to automate the build, test, and deployment of your software.
 It is available as a SaaS offering and also can run on your own infrastructure.
 This software integrates with multiple version control tools and creates a pipeline as soon as you commit code.
 From running automated tests in a VM, notifying the team, to automating deployment; CircleCI is known for improving performance, giving the development teams control and flexibility.